orblancog/mad-x_syntax/README.md

 Check the `madx.el' file header for installation instructions.

-### FEATURES (v 1.5)
+### FEATURES (v 1.6)

 * Edited to be compatible with emacs ELPA repository
 * Highlights commands, parameters and special operators in MAD-X 5.X.X
-* If the file extension is '.madx' then the buffer is automatically highlighted,
-  but any buffer can be highlighted by doing :
+* If the file extension is '.madx' or '.seq' then the buffer is automatically highlighted, but any buffer can be highlighted by doing :
     `M+X madx-mode`
   where `M` is the **META** character in Emacs (`M` seems to be **ALT** in Linux)
 * If the limit of 80 characters is desired, they could be highlighted differently